Child holding a model of a brain

 🔬 See the brain in action

-Demonstrations that show real‑time brain activity.
-Opportunities to speak with researchers about how patterns of brain activity relate to behaviour and decision‑making.
+Demonstrations of brain imaging techniques and opportunities to speak with researchers about how patterns of brain activity relate to behaviour and decision‑making.

 🧠 Hands‑on neuroscience